-Did you know that most people spend ninety percent of their waking and sleeping time indoor?
+Did you know that most people spend ninety percent of their waking and sleeping time indoors?

-Indoor air is more serious than outdoor air pollution, affecting allergies, asthma, eczema, sleep, and so on.
+Indoor air is more serious than outdoor air pollution, affecting allergies, asthma, eczema, sleep, etc.

 Did you know that you can run a quick test?
 It is an easy process do-it-yourself with the best indoor air quality monitor.

 A good air quality monitor can help you keep track of toxins and chemicals in the air, helping you stay safe and healthy.